Building a company worth working at

 Haseko Group Diversity & Inclusion Promotion Policy

-Haseko Group Diversity & Inclusion Promotion Policy (Japanese Only)[PDF:107KB]
+Haseko Group Diversity & Inclusion Promotion Policy [PDF:31.3KB]

 Supporting the active participation of women

-The Haseko Group is seeking to give all of its employees equal opportunities to play an active role regardless of gender.
-There are, however, not many women working in the construction industry, and the same is true in the Haseko Group.
+The Haseko Group aims to provide fair opportunities for all employees to flourish, regardless of gender.
+While there are not many women working in the construction industry, the number of women active in construction management in the Haseko Group increases every year.
 We are studying and implementing various measures to create an environment that allows women to bring out their best over the long term.

 General Employer Action Plan of Haseko Corporation